MPIA Records Request

 What is a public record?

-A public record is defined as the original or copy of any documentary material in any form created or received by an agency in connection with the transaction of public business.
-Included in this definition are written materials, books, photographs, photocopies, firms, microfilms, records, tapes, computerized records, maps, drawings and other materials.
+A public record is the original or copy of any documentary material created or received by an agency in connection with the transaction of public business.
+This definition includes written materials, books, photographs, photocopies, firms, microfilms, tapes, computerized records, maps, drawings, and other materials.

 Are all government records available?